What a nightmare 2020 turned out to be

 As everyone knows the world has faced the first pandemic in 100 years.
 The last one is known as the Spanish Flu.
 This has been devastating for people all over the world.
 This covid-19 pandemic has taken loved ones from their families and taken livelihoods away I guess I don’t have to spell it out as someone you know has been touched in some way by COVID-19.

 Best and the worst

-When it comes to pay rises in the future it is them that should be first in line and not the rich bankers or the CEO’s of big business.
+When it comes to pay rises in the future it is them that should be first in line and not the rich bankers or the CEOs of big businesses.
 It is these people that have kept this country going and running as it should.

 We have also seen the bad, when I think of this I think of the selfish people who emptied the shops, taking two trolleys full of goods and not leaving anything for those who need them or can’t afford to bulk buy and stockpile.
 We have seen the deniers who walk around unmasked, uncaring about the possibility that they could be passing on the virus to some vulnerable people just because they feel OK.
 It’s not OK to put someone else in danger.
 I don’t know anyone who would drive a car and let a passenger sit there and not wear a seat belt.

 For me, Christmas time is a time to reflect.
 Reflect on the years gone by.
 I think as we get older we do tend to do that.
 People, experiences and memories are what make us who we are.
 At Christmas time I think about my family, especially those who are no longer with us.

 I think about my family when I was a child and the kind of Christmases we had.
 I wasn’t from a religious family but we knew how to get together and celebrate.
 I remember the times when the six of us would sit around the dinner table.
 Enjoying the food, the family and the in jokes that were made.
 We were not a wealthy or well-off family but my parents always made sure we had the best Christmas we could.